jacksonherron/StoreHouse/README.md

 - Select storage system
 - Confirm submit

-4. User is presented with the results of cost savings/per month, as well as the simple payback period of the system.
+5. User is presented with the results of cost savings/per month, as well as the simple payback period of the system.

 ---

+## Planning materials

 ### Entity Relationship Diagram

 ![Entity Relationship Diagram](./assets/ERD.png)

----

 ### Wireframes